-A "conflict of interest" may exist whenever the private interests of an employee, officer or director (or the interest of a member of his or her family) conflict (or even appear to conflict) in any way with the interests of the Company.
-A conflict situation can arise when an employee, officer or director (or a member of his or her family) takes actions or has interests that may make it difficult to perform his or her Company work objectively.
-Conflicts of interest may also arise when an employee, officer or director, or a member of his or her family, receives improper personal benefits as a result of his or her position in the Company, whether received from the Company or a third party.
+A "conflict of interest" may exist whenever the private interests of an employee, officer or director (or the interest of his or her family member) conflict (or even appear or could reasonably be expected to conflict) in any way with the interests of the Company.
+A conflict situation can arise when an employee, officer or director (or his or her family member) takes actions or has interests that may make it difficult to perform his or her Company work objectively.
+Conflicts of interest may also arise when an employee, officer or director, or his or her family member, receives improper personal benefits as a result of his or her position at the Company, whether received from the Company or a third party.
 Loans by the Company to, or guarantees by the Company of obligations of, employees, officers and directors and their respective family members may create conflicts of interest.
 Federal law prohibits loans by the Company to, or guarantees by the Company of, directors and executive officers.
 In addition, it is almost always a conflict of interest for a Company employee, officer or director to work simultaneously for a competitor, customer or supplier.

-Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with a member of management or the Compliance Officer.
+Officers, directors and employees are expected to avoid actual or apparent conflicts of interest between their personal and professional relationships.
+For directors, this may include recusal from discussions of the Board when their participation could be perceived as creating such a conflict.
+Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with a member of management or the Compliance Officer or, in the case of directors, the Audit Committee of the Board (the "Audit Committee").
+Senior financial employees may, in addition to speaking with the Compliance Officer, discuss potential conflicts with the chair of the Audit Committee.
 Any employee, officer or director who becomes aware of a conflict or potential conflict should bring it to the attention of a supervisor, corporate officer or the Compliance Officer.